 In June 2014, Netanyahu accused Hamas of kidnapping and murdering three Israeli teens in the West Bank.
 Israeli security forces rearrested some of the Palestinian ex-convicts released in the Shalit deal, accusing them of recidivism.
 Indications that a rogue cell carried out the abductions highlighted that the movement’s leadership is unable to control all those affiliated with it, analysts said.

 Israel responded militarily to the volley of rockets from Gaza that followed.
-Netanyahu has said he seeks to degrade Hamas’ military capacities and restore calm, while politicians on his right flank have called for a broader ground operation that might decisively defeat Hamas, but could result in Israel once again occupying Gaza.
-Meanwhile, negotiations that would vindicate Abbas’ approach over that of Hamas are not in the offing.
+Netanyahu has said he seeks to degrade Hamas’s military capacities and restore calm, while politicians on his right flank have called for a broader ground operation that might decisively defeat Hamas, but could result in Israel once again occupying Gaza.
+Meanwhile, negotiations that would vindicate Abbas’s approach over that of Hamas are not in the offing.

 The most plausible off-ramp, some analysts say, is a deal in which Hamas would disarm in exchange for economic relief for Gaza.
 But Israeli security concerns have been heightened by revelations of a tunnel infrastructure under the Gaza-Israel border.
 Israel, then, is even less likely to permit transfers of the construction materials that are necessary to rebuild Gaza.

 It is unclear whether the reconciliation government can survive this round of violence, particularly if Hamas emerges from it politically empowered.
 If it survives, some argue, elections can integrate Gaza into Palestinian politics and provide the underpinnings of a more robust cease-fire.
-A terrorist designation precludes the United States and European Union from speaking directly with Hamas, but Washington has turned to Turkey and Qatar as interlocutors.
+A terrorist designation precludes the United States and the EU from speaking directly with Hamas, but Washington has turned to Turkey and Qatar as interlocutors.